CodeSapiens-in/CodeSapiensBot/README.md

 # DiscordBot
-The discord bot to. manage our codesapiens community
+The discord bot to manage our codesapiens community